-The LPO Young Composers programme offers emerging composers the opportunity to workshop a new piece with the Orchestra's musicians across a year, leading to a public performance at a London venue, showcasing the new works.
-The participant composers are mentored by the LPO's Composer in Residence, who provides expertise and guidance in a series of seminars and workshops.
-We are delighted to welcome Sir James MacMillan as Composer Mentor on the scheme in 2017/18.
+The LPO Young Composers Programme offers emerging composers the opportunity to workshop a new piece with the Orchestra's musicians across a year, leading to a public performance at Queen Elizabeth Hall, Southbank Centre, showcasing the new works.
+The participant composers are mentored by Brett Dean, the Composer Mentor, who provides expertise and guidance in a series of seminars and workshops.

 Each participant composes a new work of up to eight minutes, for a chamber orchestra of c.
 30 musicians, comprising London Philharmonic Orchestra players and Foyle Future Firsts (the Orchestra's graduate scheme for aspiring orchestral players).
 Along with seminars for the participant composers, there is a 3-hour workshop in early spring, allowing the participants to experiment new ideas, talk to players and receive advice and feedback in a constructive and inquisitive environment.
 This is followed by further workshop-rehearsals leading to the final concert performance in June or July.
 Also during the year the composers have the chance to attend concerts, observe rehearsals, meet visiting guest composers and get involved with the LPO's wider education work.